Here I share some health conscious/copper & gut friendly recipes that I have developed, that are quite delicious indeed.

 -Coconut oil (organic/cold-pressed/unrefined) and butter

--Protein of your choice: all natural breakfast chicken or pork sausage (pork is slightly higher in copper but can be eaten sporadically with no problem), ground beef (grass-fed, organic), link sausage, etc.
+-Protein of your choice: organic breakfast chicken or pork sausage (pork is slightly higher in copper but can be eaten sporadically with no problem), ground beef (grass-fed, organic), link sausage, etc.

 -Shredded cheddar/monterey jack cheese (organic, raw cheeses are best, however if you can’t find them, look for just organic, “Horizon” has a line that is found in most common grocery stores)